IIIF-Commons/docs-old/step-two.md

 });
 ```

-I also add a file called less.js to the `tasks` directory.
+We also need to add a file called less.js to the `tasks` directory.
 It looks like this:

 ```js
 var c = require('../gulpfile.config');